AtlasOfLivingAustralia/ala-collectory/debian/README.md

 ```
 in the parent of this directory.
 This will generate the deb file in the parent directory of this repository.

+You can increase changelog version and comments with `dch` utility, like with `dch -i` that increase minor version.

 ## Testing

 You can test the generated package without installit with `piuparts` like: